dasGringuen/assetto_corsa_gym/README.md

 We base our SAC code on [this](https://github.com/toshikwa/discor.pytorch) implementation.

 ## *** Updates ***
-- Added example checkpoitns for the SAC policy for Monza and the GT3 car
+- Added example checkpoints for the SAC policy for Monza and the GT3 car

 ## Source Code Tree: